AssociationRobotTelecomStrasbourg/rapsberryPi/aruco/README.md

 # Aruco
-Aruco is an opencv library allows to create and to detect markers.
+Aruco is an opencv library allows to create and to detect markers like "QRCode".
 It's very useful in a case of robot pose estimation.

 ## Prerequisites